novaugust/code-wyoming-wiki/Day-8.md

 #### Gallery Project
 We're going to make a simple, no frills image gallery to practice with inline-block.

+Why use inline-block instead of float?
+It comes down to height issues!
+Read [this article on teamtreehouse](http://blog.teamtreehouse.com/using-inline-block-to-display-a-product-grid-view)

 ### 10AM
 #### Advanced Selectors
 ##### Pseudo Classes